Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 ### 1. What are Channels and Kernels (according to EVA)? ###
 ***ANS :***
-**Kernal** are the matrix of odd no size (usually 3X3) whcih is convolved with the image to extract certain features.
+**Kernel** are the matrix of odd no size (usually 3X3) which is convolved with the image to extract certain features.
-<br/>The values of the kernal and the symetry is responsible for a particular type of feature.
+<br/>The values of the kernel and the symmetry is responsible for a particular type of feature.
-for exalple the below 3X3 keranl can be used to produce a hroizontal edge.
+for example the below 3X3 kernel can be used to produce a horizontal edge.

 |-1|-1 |-1|
 |:---:|:---:|:---:|